danielousa/Portfolio_Power_Platform/Copilot Studio/README.md

 This is an OnRecognizedIntent node named main.
 It's triggered when one of the specified intents (Qual é o horário de funcionamento do ginásio?, horario funcionamento, horario, horário) is recognized.
 This is the first action inside the main node.
 It asks the user for the city they're interested in.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/43885018-b79e-4be8-a65d-af8e1cce304a)

+This is a conditional branching node.
+It checks the user's response about the city and directs the flow accordingly.
+This question node asks the user for their preferred activity, such as yoga, cycling, or weightlifting.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/fde0817e-a2a2-4100-b288-faafbf2cf1e2)
 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/6cd5100f-87e1-4c27-8681-66d20dd950e8)
 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/2c03796c-da34-444c-92dc-e6dbbfa1f612)